felipercr/MC_inputs_control/README.md

       Ex:    out = neutronic_output("name of the file") keff = out.keff

-- To create a new input file with new values for U and Th, just create a neutronic_input() object calling the new_input() method
+- In order to change the uranium and thorium inputs from a preexisting file, just create a neutronic_input() object and call the new_input() method

-      Ex:    inp = neutronic_input.new_input(uranium, thorium, iteration)
+      Ex:    inp = neutronic_input.("name of the file") inp.new_input(thorium, uranium)